 The Trail Crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, WA and will work on surrounding public lands.
-The Trail Crew works a 10-hour workday (7am to 5:30pm), on a Monday-Thursday schedule, with 4- and 8-day overnight work weeks in the summer.
-This position is contingent upon funding secured by the Greenway Trust.
+The Trail Crew works a 10-hour workday (7am to 5:30pm), generally a Tuesday-Friday schedule, with 4- and 8-day overnight work weeks in the summer.

 Please send in a cover letter, resume, references, any materials you wish to share that are related to your trail maintenance and construction experiences to: firstname.lastname@example.org

 Indicate which position you are applying to in the email subject line.
-In the cover letter, please address your experience and passion related to trails and how you have engaged in topics of diversity, equity, and inclusion.
+In the cover letter, please address your experience and passion related to trails, physically demanding work, and how you have engaged in topics of diversity, equity, and inclusion.